sssgordon/chungking-express/README.md

 - 👨‍💻 TYPESCRIPT
 - 🛒 Shopping Cart create powered by Shopify Buy SDK
 - 💆‍♀️ Headless Account Managements via `/account/*` with Netlify functions
-- 📸 gatsby-image
+- 🚚 TAG manager(delayed) setup for optimal perforamance with fully working GA & Facebook pixel intergration.
 - ✨ Easy styling with VW
 - 🔧 SEO component
 - 🧰 Contentful Richtext component
 - 🚀 No redux we use context for state managemennt
 - 💯 Google performance of 100 out of the box
+- 📸 gatsby-image

 ## To do

+- [ ] Favicon
+- [ ] Manifest
-- [ ] Tag manager
+- [ ] Add loading, error state to cart hooks
 - [ ] Multicurrency
 - [ ] Change adress in account
 - [ ] Add adress to account